nslyubaykin/relax/README.md

  - IQN
  - Discrete SAC
  - NAF
- - Stochastic envirionment models
+ - Stochastic environment models
  - Improving documentation

 ## Known Issues

   - Lack of documentation (right now compensated with usage examples)
-  - Filtering & Reward Weigthed Refinement declared performance in paper is not yet reached
+  - Filtering & Reward Weighted Refinement declared performance in paper is not yet reached
-  - DYNA-Q is not campatible with PER as it is not clear which priority to assign to synthetic branched transitions (possible option: same priority as its parent transition)
+  - DYNA-Q is not compatible with PER as it is not clear which priority to assign to synthetic branched transitions (possible option: same priority as its parent transition)